cloudfoundry/cli/.github/CONTRIBUTING.md

 The [Integration test README](/integration/README.md) contains a full set of details on how to configure and run the integration tests.
-In addition to the configuration mentioned in the README, the CLI's `Makefile` contains the following support commands that will run `make build cleanup-integration` prior to running integration tests:
+In addition to the configuration mentioned in the README, the CLI's `Makefile` contains the following support commands that will run `make build integration-cleanup` prior to running integration tests:

 ```bash